You Have Something the World Needs, from Ruth and Parables

 When I arrive I can tell that the customer—Ohio Manufacturing’s data processing manager—is not Mr. Nice Guy.
 He’s complaining about IBM, we can’t do anything right, inferior technology, monopoly power over the industry, blah, blah, blah.
 He looks at me.
 I didn’t have a beard then, so I looked even more boyish than I look now.
 He says, “Now they’re sending kindergartners to do system updates.”

-“Want some coffee and donuts,” I say.
+“Want some coffee and donuts?”
+I say.
 “Hmm.
 Thanks, kid” he says.
 I take my place at the system console.
 Ellen says, “OK, let’s get started.”
 I’m poised for her first command.
 She just looks at me.
 Sheesh, I think, this must be some kind of test.
 So I get out the release 34 update checklist.
 I mount the program update tape.
-I read the commands of the checklist and start typing them into the system console.
+I read the commands off the checklist and start typing them into the system console.
 Ellen comes and looks over my shoulder.
 And it dawns on me that this is not a training exercise.
-Ellen doesn’t know how to do a VSE release 34 update because she hasn’t been trained on this particular operating system.
+Ellen herself doesn’t know how to do a VSE release 34 update because she hasn’t been trained on this particular operating system.
 On this job, I’m the expert!
 Once I realize this, I’m terrified.
 But I remember the steps that Jerry and Adrian put me through on those earlier customer calls.
 The menial labor they put me through, that was actually training.
-They could have run the checklist, mounted the tapes, typed in the system command faster themselves, By making me do the scut-work, they had been investing my capabilities.
+They could have run the checklist, mounted the tapes, typed in the system commands faster themselves, By making me do the scut-work, they had been investing my capabilities.
 And it worked.
 I got through the systems update successfully, and the customer was happy.
 Ellen learned how to do the next VSE release 34 update on her own.

 The magic is when you invest in someone else’s work, everybody wins.
 On Monday I went gushing to my boss about how good Jerry and Adrian had prepared me for what turned out to be my first system update.
 On Tuesday, my boss received a note from Ellen thanking my boss her for lending her an expert on VSE 34.
 On the next customer satisfaction survey, Ohio Manufacturing finally gave IBM a “satisfactory” rating on systems engineering.
 The investment Jerry and Adrian made in my education didn’t hurt their careers by making their expertise less special.
 Transferring their knowledge to me, enhanced their careers, and made us all more productive.